timm/shortr/etc/src/sam/README.md

 - PASS3 (explain): recursively discretize attributes on how well they distinguish the best and worst items (seen in second pass).

-Here's all that, most of which is background stuff that could be used for other learners.
-Once
+Note that once
-I build that, I found that decision trees, Naive Bayes classifiers, and nearest neighbors were all tiny extensions.
+I build that, decision trees, Naive Bayes classifiers, and nearest neighbors were all tiny extensions.
 Also included here
 is literate programming, self-documenting code and support for